Acute promyelocytic leukemia: Maintenance therapy

 After stable remission was induced, the standard of care previously was to undergo 2 years of maintenance chemotherapy with methotrexate, mercaptopurine and ATRA.
 A significant portion of patients relapsed without consolidation therapy.
-In the 2000 European APL study, the 2-year relapse rate for those that did not receive consolidation chemotherapy (ATRA not included) therapy was 27% compared to 11% in those that did receive consolidation therapy (p<0.01).
-Likewise in the 2000 US APL study, the survival rates in those receiving ATRA maintenance was 61% compared to just 36% without ATRA maintenance.
+In the 2000, European APL study, the 2-year relapse rate for those that did not receive consolidation chemotherapy (ATRA not included) therapy was 27% compared to 11% in those that did receive consolidation therapy (p<0.01).
+Likewise, in the 2000 US APL study, the survival rates in those receiving ATRA maintenance was 61% compared to just 36% without ATRA maintenance.

 However, recent research on consolidation therapy following ATRA-ATO, which became the standard treatment in 2013, has found that maintenance therapy in low-risk patients following this therapy may be unnecessary, although this is controversial.

 Relapsed or refractory disease

+1990s

-Arsenic trioxide (As2O3) is currently being evaluated for treatment of relapsed/refractory disease.
+In 1998, Arsenic trioxide (As2O3) had been evaluated for treatment of relapsed/refractory disease.
 Remission with arsenic trioxide has been reported.

 Studies have shown arsenic reorganizes nuclear bodies and degrades the mutant PML-RAR fusion protein.
 Arsenic also increases caspase activity which then induces apoptosis.

+2000s

-It does reduce the relapse rate for high risk patients.
+Arsenic trioxide (As2O3) can also reduce the relapse rate for high risk patients.
 In Japan a synthetic retinoid, tamibarotene, is licensed for use as a treatment for ATRA-resistant APL.

+2010s onwards

 Investigational agents

 Some evidence supports the potential therapeutic utility of histone deacetylase inhibitors such as valproic acid or vorinostat in treating APL.
 According to one study, a cinnamon extract has effect on the apoptotic process in acute myeloid leukemia HL-60 cells.